Bernard-LTW/Project1/README.md

 ## Proposed Solution

 Design statement:
-I will to design and make a ———— for a client who is ———.
-The ——– will about ———— and is constructed using the software ———.
-It will take  ———- to make and will be evaluated according to the criteria ———.
+I will to design and make a **digital ledger** for a client who is **Mr Sato**.
+The **digital ledger** will about **cryptocurrency** and is constructed using the software **Python** It will take  **until Project Week** to make and will be evaluated according to the criterias below.

 Justify the tools/structure of your solution
+I will be using Python for this solution becasue it provides easy data scraping functions and various libraries which could help in providing useful statistics to Mr Sato

+I will be choosing Ethereum(ETHUSD) as my cryptocurrency for this solution

 ## Success Criteria
 1. The electronic ledger is a text-based software (Runs in the Terminal).
 2. The electronic ledger display the basic description of the cyrptocurrency selected.
 3. The electronic ledger allows to enter, withdraw and record transactions.
-4.
-5.
-6.
+4. The electronic ledger shows past records of the cryptocurrency selected.
+5. The electronic ledger shows useful statistics such as overall gain/loss
+6. The electronic ledger allows to search for transactions on a particular day

 # Criteria B: Design